Deadlines: Nominations due by February 21

 To recognize superior performance in publishable research by an ISU graduate Student.
 A check for $1,500 and a plaque will be presented to the winner at the Sigma Xi banquet in April.

 For the purpose of this award, publishable research is defined as work written and accepted for publication in a national or international refereed journal.
 Both the quality and the number of publications produced during the student’s time at ISU will be considered.
 Nominees must either be currently enrolled at ISU for spring current year, or have graduated in the 2 preceding semesters (summer or fall).
+A student can be considered for the Zaffarano Prize before completion of their thesis or dissertation.
 Award winners are expected to be available to receive the award in person.

-The ISU faculty, DOGE or major professor, who is nominating the student must prepare materials in one PDF and submit to by end of business day on March 1.
+The ISU faculty, DOGE or major professor, who is nominating the student must prepare materials in one PDF and submit to by February 21.
 Submissions should be electronic.
 The following should be submitted in one PDF file in the following order:

 - A professional resume with a detailed list of all publications authored by the student while enrolled at ISU (including page numbers)

 - An explanation by the major professor or coauthor describing the student contributions to any published work where the student is not the senior author